 As you decide on how to work toward your weight-management goals, you may have questions.
 The following are a few frequently asked questions about how to take Saxenda® and the support available if you and your health care provider decide Saxenda® is right for you.
 If you have immediate questions or experience side effects while on Saxenda®, please reach out to your health care provider.

-Saxenda® is not for the treatment of type 2 diabetes and should not be used with Victoza® or any other GLP-1 receptor agonist or insulin.
-It is not known if Saxenda® is safe and effective when taken with other prescription, over-the-counter, or herbal weight-loss products.
+Saxenda® and Victoza® have the same active ingredient, liraglutide, and should not be used together or with other GLP-1 receptor agonist medicines.
+It is not known if Saxenda® is safe and effective when taken with other prescription, over-the-counter medicines, or herbal weight-loss products.
+It is not known if Saxenda® is safe and effective in children under 12 years of age or in children aged 12 to 17 years with type 2 diabetes.
 Click here for the full indication.

 a Body mass index (BMI) ≥27.